fsu seal Florida State University

 Services

-Services Provided by the System Group
+Services Provided by the Systems Group

-The Computer Science System Group provides a variety of services for the members of the Computer Science community.
+The Computer Science Systems Group provides a variety of services for the members of the Computer Science community.
 The services offered are orientated toward meeting the needs of the classes taught by the department, and creating an environment where students may explore their potential in the computer sciences.
 The services offered, include:

-Computer Science System Group Helpdesk
+Computer Science Systems Group Helpdesk

 For more serious problems, the following list of contacts should be attempted in order, until contact is made.
 Give sufficient time for someone to respond to a call/email before moving on to the next contact method.